Marie-Guite Dufay: Political career

 Dufay was first elected to the Besançon city council in 1989.
 Six years later, she was appointed as deputy mayor of Besançon (1995 to 2008).
 In the 2004 Franche-Comté regional election, she was second in the Socialist List just after Raymond Forni.
 After the death of President Raymond Forni, she was elected by the assembly as President of the Region.
 She won the nomination to be the next socialist candidate for President of Franche-Comté in 2010.

+In the Socialist Party's 2011 primaries, Dufay endorsed Martine Aubry as the party's candidate for the 2012 presidential election.

 Ahead of the 2017 presidential election, Dufay endorsed Emmanuel Macron.